rishabhxchoudhary/nextjs-portfolio/blogs/sorting-and-searching-cses.md

 Link: [https://cses.fi/problemset/task/1629](https://cses.fi/problemset/task/1629)

-In a movie festival, \(n\) movies will be shown.
+In a movie festival, $n$ movies will be shown.
 You know the starting and ending time of each movie.
 What is the maximum number of movies you can watch entirely?

 Solution:
 - This problem is also based on overlapping intervals.